PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 Takeaway: Expert is when you can teach something, when you have an intuitive grasp of the whole situation.
 Recent memory can only hold 4 elements.
 Long term memory is used to decode ideas into the recent memory to get past the 4 item limit.
 Constuctivism - Can only teach using things that people already know and things they already relate to.

 - [Marcin Floryan - #NoLearning](https://vimeo.com/98735572)  [25:44]

 - [Chuck Lauer Vose - Building kick-ass internal education programs (for large and small budgets)](https://www.youtube.com/watch?v=LPZmNfhPPOs) [30:34]
+Takeaway: 1 month of good onboarding can take 3 months off onboarding time.
+Onboarding is about confidence and comfort not just tech.
+Good discussion of ways to set up learning programs at work - lightning talks, pair programming, workshops and fishbowl discussions.

 - [Katlyn Parvin - Am I Senior Yet?
 Grow Your Career by Teaching Your Peers](https://www.youtube.com/watch?v=jcTmoOHhG9A) [37:57]
 Takeaway: Tailor responses to level of skill and will of the audience.
 Resist the urge to teach by doing.
 Teaching is communication so work on your communication skills.